forestbiotech-lab/miRPursuit/docs/source/install.rst

  Congratulations you should now have miRPursuit installed in your system.

- Check help section for information on help and how to send feedback about this project.
+ Check `help <help.html>`_ section for information on help and how to send feedback about this project.

 **Configure parameters**
     Now check that all the parameters are set to your conviniance.